 Deductions from real estate income

 The following expenses are deducted from gross income generated from real estate owned by PIT payers (generally lease income):

-- Interest on capital borrowed to acquire or improve the real estate and repair and maintenance expenses incurred on the real estate.
-The amount of such expenses may not exceed the amount of gross income obtained by the property in question.
+- Interest on capital borrowed to acquire or improve the property and repair and maintenance expenses incurred for the property.
+Expenses may not exceed the gross income from the property.
 Any excess amount is deductible in the following four tax periods.